yanamal/dog-bed/index.md

 1. Start "temporarily" fostering a mama dog and her four 1-week-old puppies
 2. Keep fostering them all until the puppies were completely weaned and ready to be adopted
-3. Adopt the puppy that was my adult dog's clear favorite, and name hime Cow Boy (because he's a boy who is a cow, obviously)
+3. Adopt the puppy that was my adult dog's clear favorite, and name him Cow Boy (because he's a boy who is a cow, obviously)

 If you don't want to do all that, you could also [adopt Cow Boy's mom](https://www.shelterluv.com/embed/animal/66058274), whom I'm still fostering after more than a year!